-We will now include in our tenders as often as possible the option of 'alternative tenders', which can satisfy the criteria.
+As often as possible the option of 'alternative tenders', which can satisfy the criteria.
 We have amended our standard templates to reflect this option.

-In addition, for procurements above £363k we will consider Early Contractor Involvement (ECI).
+In addition, for procurements above threshold we will consider Early Contractor Involvement (ECI).
 For water supply-demand schemes, we will have a greater level of early-stage involvement.